jschomay/httpacman/notes.md

 - Given the above idea, the game can have a win condition.
 So what would happen then on screen?

 - Enemies:
-  - Anti-virus bots - they seek Harry out and destroy him
+  - Anti-virus bots - they seek Harry out and destroy him.
+Not sure what happens when Harry "dies".
+Maybe he has to restart the level.
+Maybe he goes back to the previous level.
+Maybe he enters a "sub game" where he has to escape "quarantine" or something.
+Or maybe he gets "quarantined" on the page, but I'm not sure what that means.
+Maybe it puts a bubble around him that he has to break somehow.
+Anti virus bots also seek out and destroy viruses and spam bots.
-  - Search engine spiders - maybe they steal life or points or collectables from Harry, maybe they multiply or "sweep" the page in patterns
+  - Search engine spiders - maybe they steal life or points or collectables from Harry, maybe they multiply or "sweep" the page in patterns.
+Or, they don't multiply, but they just bounce around the page like a pong ball, so with many on a page, Harry has moving obstacles to avoid.
+If one hits Harry, it "wraps" around him for a few seconds, slowing him down (or making his controls laggy?), and steals a certain amount of his link juice, then darts off the page and is gone.
+  - Spambots - act like anti virus bots, but they are camouflaged, and when they hit you they "spam" you (maybe that slows you down).
+Maybe this means they "plaster" a random ad (from where?) right under you, or better yet, if it hit's you, it makes a "pop-up" on the screen that covers everything under it.
+Maybe an opportunity for monitization?
+  - Viruses - each virus divides at set intervals.
+Maybe they seek Harry out, or maybe they wander randomly (and wiggle like my first gen enemy tests).
+If they hit you, maybe they mess up your controls (like randomly switch your key binding directions), or make you buggy (like you "jump" a few pixels in a random direction).
+Somehow they damage you too probably.
+Maybe they also leave "trails" of blackness everywhere they go?

 - Abilities/powerups:
   - Cloak - enemies cant target Harry for a period of time